×

 Get Quote

 "Expats should be aware that Moscow is a large and bustling city with a unique culture and language.
 It is important to research the city and its customs before moving to ensure a smooth transition.
 Expats should also be aware that the cost of living in Moscow is high, and it is important to budget accordingly.
 Additionally, it is important to obtain a visa before moving to Moscow, as well as to register with the local authorities upon arrival.
-Finally, expats should be aware that the winter months in Moscow can be very cold and snowy, and should plan accordingly," remarked another expat who made the move to Moscow, Russia.
+Finally, expats should be aware that the winter months in Moscow can be very cold and snowy, and should plan accordingly," explained one expat living in Moscow, Russia.

 Please login to continue reading this article.